AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/atjs-cookies.md

 ---
 keywords: at.js;2.0;1.x;Cookies
-description: Details zum Umgang mit Cookies in Adobe [!DNL Target] at.js 2.x und at.js 1.x
+description: Informationen dazu, wie Adobe [!DNL Target] at.js 2.x und at.js 1.x Cookies verarbeiten
-title: at.js-Cookies
+title: Cookies in at.js
-feature: 'at.js '
+feature: at.js
 role: Developer
 exl-id: 101be093-72fa-4f66-95bd-4b60e584a059
-translation-type: tm+mt
-source-git-commit: 7bcc560c56dab8cf8fc69ff9f8b0f087061c258b
+source-git-commit: f028d2b439fee5c2a622748126bb0a34d550a395
 workflow-type: tm+mt
-source-wordcount: '1827'
+source-wordcount: '1828'
 ht-degree: 96%

 ---